-Patent Term Extensions in the European Union and Other Jurisdictions

-The European Union also provides for patent term extension through Supplementary Protection Certificates (SPCs).
-The rules and requirements for obtaining a SPC are similar to those in the United States.
-An SPC may extend the term of a patent for up to five years after its originally scheduled expiration date and can provide up to a maximum of fifteen years of marketing exclusivity for a drug.
+Patent Term Extensions in the European Union and Other Jurisdictions date and can provide up to a maximum of fifteen years of marketing exclusivity for a drug.
 In certain circumstances, these periods may be extended for six additional months if pediatric exclusivity is obtained; and in the case of orphan medicinal products, a two-year extension of the orphan market exclusivity may be available.
 Although SPCs are available throughout the European Union, sponsors must apply on a country-by-country basis.
 Similar patent term extension rights exist in certain other foreign jurisdictions outside the European Union.